Table of Contents

 How long does the free trial last?

-Delivery and Execution
+Delivery & Execution

-How do you ensure quality and consistency in your service/product delivery?
+How do you ensure quality and consistency?

-• As a cloud-native company, Tidal applies best practices for cloud security across our platforms and operations.
+Updates are deployed frequently, with automated testing, vulnerability scanning, penetration testing, and annual SOC 2 audits.
+As a cloud-native company, Tidal applies best practices for cloud security across our platforms and operations.

 Customer Adoption & History